wildoctopus/FeetAndShoeMeasurement/README.md

 # FeetAndShoeMeasurement - Feet and Shoe size measurements without Deep Learning
-Feet Plus Shoe size Measurement without Deep Learning
+**Problem** : Determine the Feet and corresponding Shoe size of a person without Deep Learning, given a image clicked by the person itself.

 ## How to Evaluate?
 * Clone the repo